 Frankie Pine and Mandi Collier are the multi-faceted and sensational powerhouses behind Whirly Girl Music.
 Responsible for the country jewels of Nashville, the dramatic soundscapes of Mozart In The Jungle, the timeless intrigue of The Newsroom, and the party rocking anthems of Magic Mike, Frankie and Mandi are detail oriented and gifted in their approach.
-We caught up in Sherman Oaks to discuss the never ending quest for perfect songs and the key to understanding the taste of your collaborators.
+In Sherman Oaks, the pair discuss the never ending quest for perfect songs and the key to understanding the taste of your collaborators.

 You've enjoyed such prodigious success in your field that it's difficult to highlight any particular project as emblematic of your work.
 Please describe some of the shining moments of your career to date.

 Frankie: Gosh.
 You know, I think one of the things that makes Mandi and I a little bit different is that we don’t really have a forte.
 It feels great to understand the business of music supervision to the degree that we can do anything.
 There have been moments where we’ve watched something and felt excitement, then prayed to God that your director and producer are going to love it.

 I think one project that stands out for me was Nurse Betty.
 We had to truly believe that Renee Zellweger's character was totally in love with this soap opera star.
 She was in love with him, not as the actor, but as the character.
 It was kind of kooky, but we also didn't want to make her appear to be super crazy.
 So, we ended up choosing music for the movie that was very symbolic of her innocence.